HariSekhon/Knowledge-Base/aws.md

 volume is physically located.

 1. Shut down the problem instance which isn't booting.
-2. Optional: mark the instance with tags `Name1` = `Problem` to make it easier to find
+2. Optional: mark the ebs volume with tags such as `Name1` = `Problem` to make it easier to find
 3. Detach the EBS volume from the problem instance
 4. Find the volume (optionally using the `Problem` search in the list of EBS volumes)
 5. Attach the EBS volume to your debug EC2 instance in the same Availabilty Zone as device `/dev/sdf`